 One of the nice perks of this blog is that folks like to hear my opinions on books and utilities, and this time I was lucky enough to get a copy of Quicken 2015 Canadian Edition.
-For full disclosure, I am a Quicken “fanboy”, as I have been using it for about 15 years, I will try to have a balanced point of view on the utility (but I do use it, and will continue to use it).
+For full disclosure, I am a Quicken “fanboy” as I have been using it for about 15 years.
+I will try to have a balanced view of the utility (but I use it and will continue to use it).

-I am using the full blow Quicken Home & Business, so this is the full-blown version (of Quicken 2015 Canadian Edition).
-I should use the business functions more, and if I do that I will have a separate review of that functionality.
+I am using the full-blow Quicken Home & Business, so this is the full-blown version (Quicken 2015 Canadian Edition).
+I should use the business functions more, and if I do that, I will have a separate review of that functionality.

-It was interesting that Intuit seems to have changed their file formats so the first thing that the install does (after removing the old version of Quicken) is convert your data files to a new format.
-This always worries the hell out of me, so it would be very prudent to make sure that you do a full back up of your Quicken files before you do the upgrade.
+It was interesting that Intuit seems to have changed their file formats, so the first thing that the install does (after removing the old version of Quicken) converts your data files to a new design.
+This always worries the hell out of me, so it would be very prudent to make sure that you do a full backup of your Quicken files before you do the upgrade.

-I didn’t get a “boxed” version of the software, so I have had to do some sleuthing to find out what is new with Quicken 2015 Canadian Edition, but the first thing I noticed is that in the US Version there is a feature called, Portfolio X-ray, and it does not appear to be included in the Canadian version.
-I keep hearing rumors that the Canadian version of Quicken may be discontinued and this doesn’t help give me a warm fuzzy on the topic.
+I didn’t get a “boxed” version of the software, so I have had to do some sleuthing to find out what is new with Quicken 2015 Canadian Edition.
+Still, the first thing I noticed is that there is a feature called Portfolio X-ray in the US Version, and it does not appear to be included in the Canadian version.
+I keep hearing rumours that the Canadian version of Quicken may be discontinued, and this doesn’t help give me a warm fuzzy on the topic.
 The other missing feature from the American version is a free credit score check.

-After my initial sadness about these missing features, I did go on to find Quicken 2015 Canadian Edition did have some useful new tools for me.
-The official website says the following features are useful:
+After my initial sadness about these missing features, I found Quicken 2015 Canadian Edition did have some useful new tools for me.
+The official website says the following components are helpful: